2018 Iranian university protests: 30 December

 Students at the Islamic Azad University, Science and Research Branch, Tehran gathered for a second consecutive day of protests on 30 December.
 The students chanted "Velayati, you are responsible for these killings" and "Incompetent officials must be prosecuted".
 Video from the protests showed a car running over and injuring two students.

 31 December

 On 31 December 2018, students and other citizens gathered in front of the University of Tehran in solidarity with the students at the Islamic Azad University, Science and Research Branch, Tehran.
 Protestors were met by the security forces and anti-riot police who attempted to control the demonstration.
 Demonstrators clashed with the security forces and chanted "Death to the dictator", "Our fronts to the nation, our backs to the enemy", "Don't be scared, we are all together", and "Incompetent officials must resign".
-Earlier on Christmas day a bus taking about 30 students on a mountain road hit a concrete road, which resulted to the death of 10 passenger and injury of 25 others.
-Students were from Islamic Azad University in north east of Iran.
-Iran’s officials are blamed for not using safety precautions, This bus was considered out of service six years ago.
+Earlier on Christmas, a bus taking about 30 students on a mountain road hit a concrete road, which resulted to the death of 10 passenger and injury of 25 others.
+Students were from Islamic Azad University in northeast of Iran.
+Iran's officials are blamed for not using safety precautions, This bus was considered out of service six years ago.